performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 One example is an application that measures the round-trip time for a benign “probe” transaction against some mission-critical application.

-PMDAlibrariesFor application developers, a library is provided to support easy-to-use insertion of trace and monitoring points within an application, and the automatic export of resultant performance data into the PCP framework.
+For application developers, a library is provided to support easy-to-use insertion of trace and monitoring points within an application, and the automatic export of resultant performance data into the PCP framework.
 Other libraries and tools aid the development of